catlyst/trendal/README.md

 This is an example of how to list things you need to use the software and how to install them.
 * [Rstudio](https://rstudio.com/products/rstudio/download/#download)
+* Clinical data in the form of tab-separated value files.
+There is no example data for this since these are medical records, but if you send me an email, I will give you the requisite format of fields and filenames.

 ### Installation